 The first step of construction was drilling five large drainage holes in the center of the lid.
 I used a hole saw bit for my drill to make these cuts.

-Then I placed some mosquito screen on the part of the lid that would be facing the water, and secured it in place with some waterproof duct tape.
+Then I placed some mosquito screen for a cover on the part of the lid that would be facing the water, and secured it in place with some waterproof duct tape.

 It was important to cover the drainage holes with insect screen to keep bugs out of the water.
 If the screen wasn’t fine enough, mosquitoes especially would get in and lay larvae in the water.